Jr0dR87/FallingClyde/README.md

 and I didn't want to include it in any repo.
 The engine has become free to download along with other examples.

-If you are interested in learning more about ImpactJS, Jesse Freeman wrote a great book called HTML5 Games with ImpactJS
+If you are interested in learning more about ImpactJS, Jesse Freeman wrote a great book called HTML5 Games with ImpactJS.

-If you wish to download ImpactJS and the demo examples, visit this link [Imapact JS](https://impactjs.com/download)
+If you wish to download ImpactJS and the Level Editor Weltmeister and the demo examples, visit this link [Imapact JS](https://impactjs.com/download)

 ========================================================================================